 The following procedures are designed to provide a learning environment that is conducive to teaching and learning without the interference of cell phone use during the instructional environment, this includes the hallways, in the cafeteria, restrooms, locker rooms, etc. Each student will be asked to reframe from bringing cell phones to school.
 However, if a student chooses to bring a cell phone to school it is with the understanding that Kendrick High School Faculty and staff claim no responsibility if that cell phone is lost, stolen or damaged.
 To prevent a possible violation of KHS Cell Phone Procedures, all students are required to have wall-lockers to secure all valuables such as; cell phones, headphones, other electronic devices etc. Please Note: Wall-lockers cannot be shared with another student.
 Students' must safe guard his or her wall-locker combination to prevent other students from gaining access.
-If a student needs to make a phone call, they can do so by asking the teacher for a pass to the discipline office.
-These procedures will be in effect beginning August 22, 2022 until the end of the 2022-2023 school years.
+If a student needs to make a phone call, they can do so by asking the teacher for a pass to the discipline office or attendance office.
 The new cell phone procedures will be strictly enforced.